-Caregiver knows of history of abusing/exploiting by a third party and is aware of potential danger but the caregiver continues his/her relationship with this person.
+Caregiver knows of history of abusing/exploiting by a third party and is aware of potential danger, but the caregiver continues their relationship with this person.
 Caregiver is making efforts to protect child but has not significantly restricted the access to the child.

-D Caregiver Makes Reasonable Efforts To Protect Child
+D Caregiver Makes Reasonable Efforts to Protect Child